Annie Turnbo Malone: Career

 By the beginning of the 1900s, Turnbo moved with her older siblings to Lovejoy, now known as Brooklyn, Illinois.
 While experimenting with hair and different hair-care products, she developed and manufactured her own line of non-damaging hair straighteners, special oils, and hair-stimulant products for African-American women.
 She named her new product "Wonderful Hair Grower".
 To promote her new product, Turnbo sold the Wonderful Hair Grower in bottles door-to-door.
 Her products and sales began to revolutionize hair-care methods for African Americans.

-In 1902, Turnbo moved to a thriving St. Louis, settling in the Mill Creek community.
+In 1902, Turnbo moved to a thriving St. Louis, settling in Mill Creek Valley.
 She and three employees sold her hair-care products door-to-door.
 As part of her marketing, she gave away free treatments to attract more customers.

 Due to the high demand for her product in St. Louis, Turnbo opened her first shop in 1902 at 2223 Market Street.
 She also launched a wide advertising campaign in the black press, held news conferences, toured many southern states, and recruited many women whom she trained to sell her products.

 One of her selling agents, Sarah Breedlove Davis, later known as Madam C. J. Walker, operated first in St. Louis.
 She later moved to Denver, Colorado, where she continued to sell Turnbo products.
 After a disagreement, Walker left the company.
 She allegedly took the original Poro formula and created her own brand of it (this is disputed).

 This development was one of the reasons that Turnbo copyrighted her products under the name "Poro" - because of what she called fraudulent imitations and to discourage counterfeit versions.
 Author John Whitfield noted that this is a combination of the married names of Annie Pope (she had married in 1902) and her sister Laura Roberts.
 (Other sources have said it may have been derived from a word in Mende, an African language.)

 Due to the growth in her business, in 1910 Turnbo moved to a larger facility on 3100 Pine Street.
 In 1914 she married again, and was known in St. Louis as Annie Malone.